tercen/webapp_lib/webapp_commons/context/frontend_developer/frontend.md

 ## Project Creation Steps

+When a new project must be created, follow the steps below:
-1. Create project folder
+1. Create the folder that will contain the project
-2. Copy `tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/main.dart@v2`
-3. Copy `tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/pubspec.yaml@v2`
-4. Copy `tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/screens/home_screen.dart@v2`
+2. Fetch  tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/main.dart@v2  from Github and add to the project
+3. Fetch tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/pubspec.yaml@v2 from Github and add to the project
+4. Fetch tercen/webapp_lib/webapp_commons/context/webapp_template/snippets/screens/home_screen.dart@v2 from Github and add to the project
-5. DO NOT copy other tercen/webapp_lib files
+5. DO NOT copy other tercen/webapp_lib files. do not copy any local files.
-6. Proceed with remaining instructions
+6. Proceed with the remaining user instructions as needed.

 ## Data Models